kara-louise/IF-D-pad/README.md

 ## Introduction

-This Windows program allows you to enter directions into parser  games via the number pad.
-This  may help you visualise the layout of rooms more effectively when navigating round a game's world, which could be helpful if you are unable to use maps.
+This is the source code for IF D-pad, a Windows program that allows you to enter directions into parser  games via the number pad.
+It's written in Auto Hotkey.

+Either download and run the AHK file or use the compiled version in the Releases section.

+The rest of this file is the same as the ReadMe that comes with the released version.

 The directions have been laid out on the number pad, simulating a compass rose, albeit a square one.
 8 is north, 9 northeast, 6 east, etc.